-In July this year my youngest child reached the grand old age of 18.
+In July last year my youngest child reached the grand old age of 18.
 A very significant age for her but also for me – I have no children who are actually ‘children’.
 It brought out in me a massive feeling of achievement but also confusion and a sense of loss of the identity I have held for so long as ‘Mum’.

 Of course they still need me and will do for a long time to come.
 They all live at home as they are in full-time education or gap-years, but what they need is different.
 I have been ‘Mum’ for a long time and trying to break the habits of 23 years isn’t easy.
 It needs to be done though, for their sake as well as mine, and I am pretty sure they have successfully reached the stage I’ve been preparing them for all their lives – to have a go at it on their own.
 If it works then I have done a good job and they always know I am here if things go wrong.